ethjs/docs/README.md

 Welcome to `ethjs`, a simple set of modules and examples for the Ethereum ecosystem.

-## About

-`ethjs` is a set of tiny composable modules and interfaces for the Ethereum ecosystem.

 ## Experimental

 Note, all `ethjs` modules are highly experimental.
 If you want to bring `ethjs` into production use, please help out, and start user testing `ethjs`!